-There are many places to buy Bitcoin, including within your Edge wallet.
+There are many places to buy Bitcoin, including within your Edge account.
 And no matter where you buy, it’s easy to send your coins to your Bitcoin wallet here at Edge.

 - Centralized Exchanges

 Some apps, including Edge, have integrations that allow you to buy directly from within your wallet.
 The ease and flexibility of doing so are the biggest advantages.
 Let’s see how that works.

 Step 1: Open the app and click on buy crypto

 Step 2: Confirm your country and select your preferred payment method

 When buying or selling Bitcoin in Edge, there are different provider integrations from which to choose.
 The providers available are based on your physical location or citizenship.
 For example, if you are in the US, you may have the following options:

 These integrations provide a range of payment method flexibility based on users’ preferences.

 Step 3: Follow the directions and pay